Zach Norton

-Zach K'reem Norton (born November 19, 1981) is a former American football defensive back who played one season with the Baltimore Ravens of the National Football League.
-He played college football at University of Cincinnati and attended Jefferson County High School in Monticello, Florida.
+Zach K'reem Norton (born November 19, 1981) is an American former professional football defensive back who played one season with the Baltimore Ravens of the National Football League (NFL).
+He played college football at University of Cincinnati.
 He was also a member of the Hamburg Sea Devils, Kansas City Chiefs, BC Lions and Colorado Crush.

+Early life

+Norton attended Jefferson County High School in Monticello, Florida.

 Professional career

-Baltimore Ravens

-Norton signed with the Baltimore Ravens on April 30, 2004 after going undrafted in the 2004 NFL Draft.
+Norton signed with the Baltimore Ravens on April 30, 2004 after going undrafted in the 2004 NFL draft.
 He was released by the Ravens on June 19, 2006.

-Kansas City Chiefs

 Norton spent the 2006 season with the Kansas City Chiefs.
 He signed a two-year contract with the team on February 12, 2007.
 He was released by the Chiefs in May 2007.

-BC Lions

 Norton was signed by the BC Lions on August 28, 2007.
 He was released by the Lions on October 2, 2007.

-Colorado Crush

 Norton spent the 2008 season with the Colorado Crush.
 He was released by the Crush on May 12, 2008.